aksp/interactivevrview/README.md

 	* Record the address provided (for example 127.0.0.1:8080)
 	* Open a browser window and visit http://127.0.0.1:8080/examples/interactivevideo/interface-demo.html to run the online demo (see [here](https://people.eecs.berkeley.edu/~amypavel/vrview/examples/orientations/interface-demo.html))

-* **Using MAMP:** If you do not have `npm` or ou would like to be able to record or save data from viewing sessions (e.g., head orientation and interactions), you'll need a different server because `http-server` does not support POST requests.
+* **Using MAMP:** If you do not have `npm` or ou would like to be able to record or save data from viewing sessions (e.g., head orientation and interactions), you will need a different server because `http-server` does not support POST requests.
 A local Apache web server works well, and [MAMP](https://www.mamp.info/en/) is an easy way to run an Apache server.
 Add the cloned repo to the `Applications/MAMP/htdocs/' folder and visit 'http://localhost:8888/interactivevrview/examples/interactivevideo/interface-demo.html' to run the demo.

 The videos within the demo will not work yet.
 To display a video with viewpoint-oriented cuts or active reorientation the system needs two files: a specification file to specify cut times and important points, and a corresponding mp4 video file.
 The repo contains one specification file (`interactivevrview/examples/interactivevideo/demo-spec-files/trees.json') but it does not contain the required corresponding video.
 To add the video:
 	* Make this directory for videos (`mkdir interactivevrview/examples/interactivevideo/videos/`)